-However, historical meanings aside, this name was conveniently the last name of the original founder William.
-He was an architect from the San Francisco Bay Area and in fact designed the current winery building as well as Napa wineries, Cakebread (there are some obvious similarities in the two winery buildings) and Newton.
-Turnbull produces a variety of wines including several delicious Cabernet Sauvignons; their “boldest” most complex flavored Cabernet Sauvignon is the “Black Label”.
-The 2004 is a Bordeaux blend…well almost – there is some Syrah added as well!
-This wine has a big mouth feel with flavors of chocolate, cherries and plum – and has a finish of great length.
+However, historical meanings aside, this name was conveniently the last name of the original co-founder William Turnbull.
+He was an architect from the San Francisco Bay Area and in fact designed the current winery building as well as Napa wineries, Cakebread (there are some obvious similarities in the two winery buildings), Newton Vineyards and The Sea Ranch along neighboring Sonoma County’s northernmost usually foggy coastline.

-An outdoor patio behind the tasting room also available and looks over the vineyards.
-Tasting typically includes 3 wines including their much coveted Cabernet.
+An outdoor patio behind the tasting room is also available and overlooks the vineyards.
+A Gallery Tasting (their primary tasting available without needing a reservation) typically includes 3-4 current release wines including one of their much coveted Cabernet Sauvignon wines.
 Enter the small tasting room from the parking lot through a vine covered walkway.
-Notice the signature Turnbull classic car which you can see from the patio directly across from the tasting bar.
+Notice the signature classic Turnbull car which you can see from the patio directly across from the tasting bar.

-The pourers are very friendly and well versed in the local wine industry.
-It is not easy when you have 15 people in front of the tasting counter and only two pourers as is often the case on busy summer or Fall weekends.
+The hosts are very friendly and well versed in the local wine industry.
+It is not easy when you have 15 people in front of the tasting counter and only two hosts as is often the case on busy summer or fall weekends.
 Try their Barbera; their 2004 vintage was their lowest produced commercial wine.
 Not many Napa wineries even make a Barbera and Turnbull does an excellent job.
 Their Black label red wine is paired with assorted cheeses and chocolates.
 Special tours can be arranged with advance notice.

-Fora more intimate personalized tasting consider making a reservation for a tour and private seated tasting.
+For a more intimate personalized tasting consider making a reservation for a tour and private seated tasting.
 Members may also request a private tasting in a tiny room called The Drafting Room (this was once William Turnbull’s architecture studio).

-Note: this winery was one of the first we visited in Napa for this project: This review has been identified as needing a major update.
+Note: this winery was one of the first we visited in Napa for this project: this review has been identified as needing a major update.